|

 primarily on Canada, the United States, Latin America, the

-leading scholars, activists and advocates in the field.
-Students
+some of the leading scholars, activists and advocates in the field.

-will find a considerable array of concepts, debates and other
+Students will find a considerable array of concepts, debates and

 B. Course Questions